Rahul-Sudo-ToxciByte/Voice-Assistant/README.md

 <h2>📬 Contact</h2>

-If you want to contact me, you can reach me through below handles.
+If you want to contact me, you can reach me through the handles below.

 &nbsp;&nbsp;<a href="https://www.linkedin.com/in/g-rahul-871002255/"><img src="https://www.felberpr.com/wp-content/uploads/linkedin-logo.png" width="30"></img></a>